shane-tomlinson/AFrame-JS/README.markdown

     } );

     // This is a list of friends.
 It will display the data held by each of Friend models.
     // The list is bound to the friendsCollection, any time a friend is added or removed
-    // from the collection, the list will be automatically updated. var friendsList = AFrame.create( AFrame.List, {
+    // from the collection, the list will be automatically updated. var friendsList = AFrame.List.create( {
         target: '#friendList',
         listElementFactory: function( model, index ) {
             // whenever a model is inserted into the collection, create a list item